How to Find Financial Help for Out of Pocket Medical Expenses

 Get relief for costly out of pocket medical costs

 From minor surgeries to major cancer treatments, medical-related expenses aren’t cheap—with or without insurance.
-If you’ve exhausted other options to conquer mounting medical costs, free fundraising can help.
+If you’ve exhausted other options to conquer mounting medical costs, try something new like fundraising.
 We know the situation may seem impossible, but every day we see people use medical fundraising successfully to receive both the financial and emotional support they need.
 Then you can rest knowing all related medical care expenses are paid for.
-Sign up today and start your own medical fundraiser, so you can find financial help for out of pocket medical expenses and focus on what matters most to you.
+Sign up today and start your own medical fundraiser, and focus on what matters most to you.